drandreaskrueger/chainhammer/docs/azure.md

 Using a 5th generation i5 laptop in Europe, connecting to the Quorum blockchain node in Singapore: We could see that across half a planet, a single transaction in a non-async call took almost a whole second, when running send.py with the "sequential" algo; so in the `threaded2` algo we chose 300 multi-threading workers.

 We had difficulties in two out of three times: Once with 20k transactions, that the Quorum node lost 58 transactions and the experiment thus never ended - hopefully that can be fixed by re-configuring some Quorum switches, perhaps enlarge the transaction queue?
-And a different problem in another run with 30k transactions that the node suddenly "fell off the internet", and was unreachable; that experiment also never ended; no idea how to solve that - perhaps renice the Quorum processes, so that it cannot freeze the whole machine?
+And a different problem in another run with 30k transactions that the node suddenly "fell off the internet", and was unreachable; that experiment also never ended; no idea how to solve that - perhaps lower the number of multi-threading workers, so that the client does not overpower the server; or renice the server Quorum processes, so that it cannot freeze the whole machine?
+Please report back, what helped, thanks.

-The experiment that actually ran through without any problems was this one with 15k transactions.
+The experiment that actually *ran through without any problems* was this one with 15k transactions.
 It averaged at about 95 TPS; with a very stable blocktime of 5 seconds; blocks of average size of 469 transactions and 66523 bytes; and the gasUsed was always far below the gasLimit.
 See these diagrams of time series:

 ![Azure-Quorum-BaaS-run](../reader/img/Quorum-IBFT_Azure-testnet-jtessera-20190410-1800_blks213799-213830.png)